mikeysklar/cnc-fiber-laser-pcb/README.md

 CNCs are excellent for making deep cuts and drilling holes.

-Fiber Lasers excel at making fine pitch traces.
+Fiber Lasers excel at making fine pitch traces and stencils.

 CNCs are inexpensive.